RaquelPlaza/angular5-dojo/README.md

     FormsModule,
     ….
 ```
-There are also two other sections, Providers and Exports which we shall explore later but are generally not used by the app.module.
+There are also two other sections, Providers and Exports which we shall explore later but are generally by design are not used by the app.module except for specific cases.

 ### Create a module

-Let’s create a module for components that are generally shared across multiple modules.
-We shall create one using the angular cli using…
+Let’s create a module for components that are shared across multiple modules in general development.
+We shall create one using the angular cli using:

 ```
 ng g m shared –dry-run